ThomasWilliamFox/ThomasWilliamFox/README.md

 ### Hi there 👋

-I am a student at the University of Toronto at the Faculty of Information.
+I am a student at the University of Toronto in the Faculty of Information.

 🔭 My research includes analysis of academic research trends as well as community services accesibility.